BDNYC/sedkit/source/_build/html/_sources/spectrum.rst.txt

     spec.best_fit_model(bt)             # Goodness of fit
     spec.mcmc_fit(bt, params=['teff'])  # MCMC fit

-For visual inspection of an interactive ``bokeh.plotting.figure``, use the ``plot`` method.
+For visual inspection of an interactive ``bokeh.plotting.figure``, use the :py:meth:`~spectrum.Spectrum.plot` method.

 .. code:: python

     spec.plot()

 Several child classes are also available.
-The ``Blackbody`` class creates a blackbody spectrum for a given wavelength range and effective temperature.
+The :py:class:`~spectrum.Blackbody` class creates a blackbody spectrum for a given wavelength range and effective temperature.

 .. code:: python

     from sedkit.spectrum import Blackbody
     bb_spec = Blackbody(np.linspace(1.5, 2.5, 100) * q.um, teff=2456 * q.K)

-The ever useful spectrum of ``Vega`` is easily created.
+The ever useful spectrum of :py:class:`~spectrum.Vega` is easily created.

 .. code:: python

     from sedkit.spectrum import Vega
     vega = Vega()

-And a ``Spectrum`` object can be created directly from a FITS or ASCII file with the ``FileSpectrum`` class.
+And a :py:class:`~spectrum.Spectrum` object can be created directly from a FITS or ASCII file with the :py:class:`~spectrum.FileSpectrum` class.

 .. code:: python

     from sedkit.spectrum import FileSpectrum
     file_spec = FileSpectrum('/path/to/the/file.fits', wave_units=q.um, flux_units=q.erg/q.s/q.cm**2/q.AA)

-Finally, the data can be exported to an ASCII file by passing a filepath to the ``export`` method.
+Finally, the data can be exported to an ASCII file by passing a filepath to the :py:meth:`~spectrum.Spectrum.export` method.

 .. code:: python